View Curriculum vitae.

 In 2014, she was appointed senior researcher at the Faculty of Psychology and Educational Sciences of the University of Geneva.
 At the same time, she resumed her clinical activity in the Adult Neurology Department at the University Hospitals of Geneva, where she was promoted to head neuropsychologist of the Neuropsychology Unit in 2019.
 She then created the Clinical and Experimental Neuropsychology Laboratory, continuing, with her team, her work in the field of ‘neuropsychology of habit’ and pathological repetitive behaviors linked to cerebral affection.
 One of her major research interests consists in going beyond the cortico-centric bias in clinical neuropsychology by integrating the notion of functional integration and large-scale brain networks on both the theoretical and the practical level.
 Since 2022, Julie is also head of the Adult Clinical Neuropsychology Unit at the Faculty of Psychology and Educational Sciences, University of Geneva.

-She was also an active member of the Swiss Association of Neuropsychologists from 2015 to 2019, carrying out mandates in the committee (2015-2016) and the continuing education committee (2015-2019).
-She is currently a member of the scientific committee of the Humanities Division of the France Parkinson non-profit organization.
+She was an active member of the Swiss Association of Neuropsychologists from 2015 to 2019, where she had undertaken roles in the committee (2015-2016) and the continuing education committee (2015-2019).
+She also served as a member of the scientific committee of the Humanities Division within the France Parkinson non-profit organization from 2016 to 2023.
+As of 2023, she holds the position of Associate Editor at the journal Cortex.

 Licences to practice